Enhancing Windows Virtual Desktop

 - Access from the virtual desktop back to on-premises resources such as Active Directory, file servers, and database servers

 - Real-time/interactive traffic carried over RTP from the media engine in the Workspace app to cloud-hosted Unified Communications services such as Microsoft Teams

 - Client-side fetching of videos from sites like YouTube and Vimeo

 - Deep HDX visibility - to prioritize delivery based on class of service

 The breakout of internet traffic directly from the end point reduces the latency and ensure faster load times.
 Optimization of Unified Communications traffic including Microsoft Teams, make the conference audio and video the best-in-class.
 Citrix SD-WAN helps reduce the amount of data that needs to be sent to the WVD resources, consequently reducing the ingress and egress of data to your Azure subscription.

-Integrations with Citrix Managed Desktops can provision the SD-WAN instances in the Azure Tenant, by the using the Citrix SD-WAN Orchestrator service.
+Integrations with Citrix Virtual Apps and Desktops Standard for Azure can provision the SD-WAN instances in the Azure Tenant, by the using the Citrix SD-WAN Orchestrator service.